grafana/azure-data-explorer-datasource/README.md

 1. In the Azure Data Explorer WebExplorer, connect the AAD Application to an Azure Data Explorer database user.
 1. Use the AAD Application to configure the data source connection in Grafana.

-1. (Optional) To use the dropdown cluster select when creating queries, add reader access for Azure Resource Graph queries, and add reader access to each desired cluster.
+1. (Optional) To use the dropdown cluster select when creating queries, add reader access to any subscriptions supported for Azure Resource Graph queries, and add reader access to each desired cluster.

 ### Creating an Azure Active Directory Service Principle

-For detailed instructions on how to set up a Microsoft Entra application and service principal that can access resources, please follow this guide from Microsoft [Create a Microsoft Entra application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)
+For detailed instructions on how to set up a Microsoft Entra application and service principal that can access resources, please follow this guide from Microsoft: [Create a Microsoft Entra application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 An alternative way to create an AAD application is with the Azure CLI.
 For more information on the Azure CLI command, refer to [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az-ad-sp-create-for-rbac):